pedramsoofi064/my-resume/README.md

 /resume/resume.pdf

-Also you can easily go to the resume or cover-letter directory and runs "pdflatex resume.tex(or cover-letter.tex)".
+Also, you can easily go to the resume or cover-letter directory and run "pdflatex resume.tex(or cover-letter.tex)".

 ⸻